Uzumaki: Anime

 At 2019's Crunchyroll Expo, a 4-episode anime television miniseries adaptation was announced.
 The miniseries is co-produced by Production I.G USA and Adult Swim's in-house production arm Williams Street.
 The anime is directed by Hiroshi Nagahama, with Colin Stetson composing the music.
 It premiered on Adult Swim's Toonami programming block before its Japanese premiere.
 This is the fourth time that Cartoon Network, as an entire network, was directly involved in the production of a Japanese anime, with The Big O II, IGPX (both the 2005 micro-series and 2006 anime), and the FLCL sequels, all receiving some form of animated production that was backed by the network.
 Creative director Jason DeMarco stated that as of March 25, 2020, production was still in progress, and that the COVID-19 pandemic had no effect on production.
 In an interview with Ito, he speaks of Hiroshi Nagahama in respect calling him "quite talented".
 He also said that being faithful to his original manga made him "quite happy".
 Ito confirmed that the screenplay of the series was finished since he checked.
-He said "Four episodes is way shorter than the original manga.
+He said "Four episodes are way shorter than the original manga.
 They did a good job of rearranging the series.
 For example, someone who dies early on now plays an important role later on.
 They did a fantastic job of crafting things together like that.
 The screenwriter is a very talented individual."
 The anime is produced entirely in black and white.

 On June 10, 2020, the anime's official Twitter account presented some pictures of storyboards.
 On July 22, 2020, the official Twitter announced the Japanese voice cast.
 On July 26, 2020, Adult Swim reran the same teaser trailer during its Adult Swim Con and presented an interview with series director Nagahama.
 In addition to this, it was confirmed that the series was being moved back a year from its originally planned 2020 release.
 On July 29, 2020, the Japanese voice cast officially started recording.
 A second teaser video was posted on June 15, 2021, with comments from director Hiroshi Nagahama describing how the pandemic forced the team to "restructure" their plan for the anime from scratch.
 The video also confirmed that the anime would be delayed again to October 2022.